-Reason #1: See Awe-inspiring Architecture of Wurzburg Churches
+Reason #1: See the Awe-inspiring Architecture of Wurzburg Churches

 Ever since Wurzburg was mentioned in the 5th century, it has always been the seat of church officials.
-That’s why we can find many churches (as well as monasteries) in Wurzburg.
+That’s why we can find many churches (and monasteries) in Wurzburg.

-Today, Wurzburg has at least 13 (Catholic) churches with several small chapels established all around the city.
-Comparing to other places where Catholicism is the primary religion, we can consider this number above the usual.
+Today, Wurzburg has at least 13 (Catholic) churches, with several small chapels established all around the city.
+Compared to other places where Catholicism is the primary religion, we can consider this number above the usual.

 Wurzburg is not only home to numerous churches but also to the most beautiful ones.
 The architecture of the most notable churches and monasteries in Wurzburg is superb!